-What are the main destination markets for Hong Kong?
+What are the main destination markets for Hongkong Post?

-First of all, we have large volumes of mail going to China.
+First of all, Hongkong Post has large volumes of mail going to China.
 E-commerce is also really important to us; the US, Japan, Australia and Europe – especially the UK and France – are the major destinations for this kind of delivery.
 We also have another business called Special Lane Service, which works with e-commerce platforms such as Taobao.
 Right now, we are concentrating on countries like Brazil and Russia, where e-commerce demands are much bigger than that of regular airmail.

 How many air carriers do you work with?